HybirdCorp/creme_crm/README.md

      - bleach
      - Pillow
      - django-formtools
-     - xlrd (to import contacts, organisations, activities, tickets... from xls files)
+     - xlrd (to import contacts, organisations, activities, tickets… from xls files)
      - xlwt (to export all types of entities -- like contacts or organisations -- as xls files)
      - openpyxl (to import & export as above but with xlsx files)
      - csscompressor